Crested goshawk: Description

-Adults are plain dark grey-brown above.
-Note the crest.

 This raptor has short broad wings and a long tail, both adaptations to manoeuvring through trees.
 It is 30–46 cm in length, with the female much larger than the male.
 The larger size and a short crest, clearly visible in profile, are the best distinctions from its relative, the besra (Tachyspiza virgata).

 The male has a dark brown crown, grey head sides and black moustachial and throat stripes.
 The pale underparts are patterned with rufous streaks on the breast and bars on the belly.
 The larger female has a browner head and brown underpart streaks and bars.
 The juvenile has pale fringes to its head feathers, and the underpart background colour is buff rather than white.

 The flight is a characteristic "slow flap, slow flap, straight glide", similar to other Accipiter species such as the Eurasian goshawk (Astur gentilis).